 Pyriform aperture stenosis is present at birth and can be associated with other abnormalities.
 There is no known specific cause.

 Children with mild PAS will often be noisy but able to maintain their airway and feed appropriately.
 Children with severe PAS will often have significant distress, necessitating airway support and occasionally intubation.
 Symptoms include:

-Patients with PAS often present shortly after birth with difficulty moving air through their nose.
+Newborns with PAS often have difficulty moving air through their nose shortly after birth.
 Since infants breathe only through their nose until they are about 4 months old, they are unable to compensate by breathing through their mouths.
 The degree of respiratory distress depends on the degree of nasal narrowing.
 Feeding and weight gain are often impaired as well.
 Further evaluation is done with endoscopy and CT scans.

 Treatment depends on the severity of the anomaly (unilateral or bilateral), how much it affects the child's breathing and eating as well as what other medical conditions the patient has.

-These include PAS cases where the child is not having respiratory distress or significant feeding issues.
+A child with a mild case of PAS case may not have respiratory distress or significant feeding issues.
 These patients may initially be managed with close observation and occasionally supplemental oxygen.
-Use of nasal saline to keep the nasal linings healthy and free of discharge is often indicated.
+Your doctor may also recommend using a nasal saline to keep the nasal linings healthy and free of discharge.
 Most often patients with mild PAS will improve over time with the growth of the airway.

 Infants with severe PAS should have surgery as soon as they are stable and have been evaluated for other anomalies.
 The major goal of the surgical repair is to open the nasal airway sufficiently, allowing the infant to breathe through her nose without difficulty.
 There are several approaches available to accomplish this goal.